 Extensions for LaTeX

-Vim is another open-source and very powerful editor.
+Vim is an open-source and very powerful editor.
 Vim-LaTeX is an extension for Vim that lets you edit and compile LaTex documents.
-It brings the minimalistic and powerful approach to text editing.
+It brings a minimalist and powerful approach to text editing.
 Use Vim-LaTeX to bring the best of both the worlds into your document editing processes.
 The extension works with Vim version 6.0 or above.

 Key Features: Visual editing, Mode mapping, Compiling, Error tracking, Code folding, Customized templates and more.

 Platforms Supported: Windows, Mac OS X, Linux and Unix-based systems.